-The ESG rating is composed of the most important environmental, social and governance (ESG) factors for each sector.
-Based on the concept of materiality, the relevant criteria for each sector are taken into account.
 The MSCI ESG ratings range from AAA (best) to CCC (worst) in the internal sector comparison.
-Investments with the two lowest rating levels CCC and B are excluded.
-For third-party funds and ETFs, a minimum level of coverage by MSCI is required and only a limited number of assets with a rating of CCC and B are permitted.
+Investments with the lowest rating level CCC are excluded.
+For third-party funds and ETFs, a minimum level of MSCI coverage is required and only a limited number of assets rated CCC and B are allowed.
 The permissible thresholds depend on the region and its economic structure and maturity.